galkahana/hummus-services-redux/README.md

 Welcome to hummus services.
 A simple SAAS service over [hummus-reports](https://github.com/galkahana/hummus-reports), A layout engine using [hummus](https://github.com/galkahana/hummusjs) module to generate PDF files.

 # Structure
-There's `backend` folder for the server and `frontend` for the web app. backend runs frontend (yeah yeah CDN) and there's a main `Dockerfile` to create an image to run both.
+There's `backend` folder for the server and `frontend` for the web app.

+The `backend` folder has the hummus server backend code, as well as several scripts, including ./scripts/delete-timedout-files which can be used as cronjob to occasionally delete files that were marked with expiration date.

+TBD on `frontend`.

 # Installing